jbowdre/notes/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome
 ---

-This is a blank Quartz installation.
+I'm using [Quartz](https://quartz.jzhao.xyz/) to share some of the scripts, command snippets, and short reference cheatsheets that I've collected in [Obsidian](https://obsidian.md/).

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+These notes are primarily here for my own reference, but maybe you'll get something useful out of them too.